-The UCLA Bike Shop is a Do-It-Yourself Workshop established as a partnership between UCLA Recreation and UCLA Transportation to encourage transportation by bicycle among current members of the UCLA Community.
-Our shop serves members of UCLA Recreation, and our onsite mechanics are happy to teach you, guide you, and offer advice on repair strategy and technique.
-However, please note your repairs are your own and you bear sole responsibility for them.
+The UCLA Bike Shop is a Do-It-Yourself Workshop established as a partnership between UCLA Recreation and UCLA Transportation to encourage transportation by bicycle.
+We provide tools, a workspace, and resources for UCLA students and staff to make their own repairs.
+Our onsite mechanics are happy to teach you, guide you, and offer you advice on repair strategy and technique.
+However, please note that your repairs are your own and that you bear sole responsibility for them.

 Book an Appointment:

 To use the UCLA Bike Shop, please book an appointment on the UCLA Recreation Online Store.
 Walk-ins are welcome if space allows.

 The shop is located in the northwest corner of the John-Wooden Center, as shown on the below map.
 Patrons may bring their bike into the shop through the garage door in the back of the John-Wooden Center, but not through the main entrance at the front of the building.

 Outdoor tools, workstand, and air pump located just outside of shop:

 Los Angeles, CA 90095

 Public workstations are located in many places around campus, for your convenience.
 Most of them have a workstand to suspend your bike in the air, a pump to inflate your tires, and a small selection of tools for repairs.
 Here is a map of their locations and here is a list of them:

 UCLA Bike Shop: Just outside the UCLA Bike Shop